Trading FAQs: Placing Orders

 • Can I place orders when markets are closed?

 You can place your brokerage orders when markets are opened or closed.
 However, orders placed when the markets are closed are subject to market conditions existing when the markets reopen, unless trades are made during an extended hours trading.
-Note: all orders are valid only for that particular premarket or after-hour trading session.
+Note: all orders placed in an extended hours trading session are valid only for that particular premarket or after-hour trading session.
 Any equity requirement necessary for trade approval will be based upon the most recent closing price of the security that you intend to buy or sell.
 Because of fluctuating conditions, the ultimate execution price may differ at times from the most recent closing price.

 For orders placed prior to market open, Fidelity may wait for the primary exchange to open before commencing trading in a particular security.